-3. A communication that constitutes a public debate or forum that includes at least two opposing candidates for an office or one advocate and one opponent of an issue, or that solely promotes such a debate or forum and is made by or on behalf of the person sponsoring the debate or forum, provided that:
+3. A communication that constitutes a public debate or forum that includes at least two opposing candidates for an office or one advocate and one opponent of an issue, or that solely promotes such a debate or forum and is made by or on behalf of the person sponsoring the debate or forum, provided that: a.

-a.
 The staging organization is either:

-(I) A charitable organization that does not make other electioneering communications and does not otherwise support or oppose any political candidate or political party; or (II) A newspaper, radio station, television station, or other recognized news medium; and b.
+(I) A charitable organization that does not make other electioneering communications and does not otherwise support or oppose any political candidate or political party; or b.
 The staging organization does not structure the debate to promote or advance one candidate or issue position over another.